Hypfer/Valetudo/docs/_pages/faq.md

 It also isn't to say that I won't be very wrong sometimes.
 I will be very wrong sometimes.
 And then I will iterate.
 That iteration however will be intrinsic with me plotting the path deduced from the situation by me through me and for me.

-I do not need any unsolicited logical or conceptual prefabs, as they are - by their nature - a worse solution and unnecessary shortcut.
+I do not need any unsolicited logical or conceptual prefabs (n.b. prefab != input), as they are - by their nature - a worse solution and unnecessary shortcut.
 Unless of course I feel like I absolutely need this shortcut, but then I will be the one looking for it.
 It will not find me.

 I simply do not have the lifetime to run experiments against my own better judgement.<br/>